 Encouraging creativity in kids is important, and music is a great way to do it.
 Music has a way of capturing the imagination and getting people excited and interested in new things.

-A great way to encourage creativity in kids is to expose them to music and have them participate music and movement activities.
+A great way to encourage creativity in kids is to expose them to music and have them participate in music and movement activities.
 Music is a powerful form of self-expression that requires a high degree of mastery and learning, which is why it’s such a great thing to encourage in kids.

 The more you exercise your creative muscle, the stronger it will get.
 These activities are a great way to introduce the concept of creativity through music.

 The importance of music on a child’s emotional development cannot be overstated.
 While music and lyrics are obviously important, the rhythm and pace of a song can also influence a child’s mood.

 It’s been well-documented that music and singing can help kids develop social and emotional skills.
 One 2007 study found that kids who took music lessons had better social skills, self-esteem, and confidence than kids who didn’t.

 Another study found that singing in a choir also helped teens feel connected to their peers.

 Again, creativity is a muscle, just like any other.
 The more you develop it, the more it will grow.